-Always, always, always hang curtains.
-Not only does it give you privacy, but it also helps soften the space, and when hung properly, it can make your room appear larger, and the ceilings look higher.
-If you missed my round-up of inexpensive curtains you can buy online and you’re in the market for new window treatments, don’t sleep on that post.
+If you missed my round-up of inexpensive drapes you can buy online and are in the market for new window treatments, don’t sleep on that post.
 There are some juicy details hidden over there.

-4. Replace Those Builder Grade Boob Lights For Statement Makers
+4. Replace Your Boob Lights For Statement Lighting

 If I had a nickel for every time I said lighting is the jewelry of your room.
 If you have plain jane ceiling light fixtures, swap them out with one of these boob light replacements.
-If you really want to make your home look expensive, add a statement maker pendant light in the foyer, hallway, or dining room — trust me, it’s worth the investment.
-Every single time I post the chandelier in my dining room I’m asked, “Where is that light from?”.
+If you really want to make your home look expensive, add statement-maker pendant lights in the foyer, hallway, or dining room — trust me, it’s worth the investment.
+Whenever I post the pendant light in my dining room, I’m asked, “Where is that light from?”
 Again, if you’re a renter, take down the boring light, save it in a box, hang a beautiful light, and swap it back out before you move.
 Easy peasy.

-If money is tight and you’re looking for a more affordable option, check out this flush mount conversion kit.
+If money is tight and you want a more affordable option, check out this flush mount conversion kit.
 Simply remove the glass cover to your old ceiling light and replace it with a drum shade and diffuser — boom — stylish lighting.
 Oh, and if you can, add dimmable bulbs for ambient lighting.

 5. Create More Natural Light